DiamondLightSource/tickit/docs/user/explanations/system-simulation-adapters.rst

 ------------------------

 The following system adapter is a simple ``CommandAdapter``.
-This Can be used to query the SystemSimulationComponent for a list of ID's of the components it contains; and to return the wiring map of the components.
+This Can be used to query the SystemComponent for a list of ID's of the components it contains; and to return the wiring map of the components.

 .. code-block:: python